lablup/backend.ai-docs-webui/docs/login/login.rst

 After login, you can check the information of the current resource usage in the Summary tab.

-Buy clicking the icon in the upper-right corner, you will see sub menus.
+By clicking the icon in the upper-right corner, you will see sub menus.
 You can logout by selecting the Log Out menu.

 .. image:: signout_button.png